JOINT WINNER OF THE FANTASTIC BOOK AWARDS along with JACQUELINE WILSON and DAVID WALLIAMS

-Tiffany Me-Me pushes forwards and says, “me, me, me, I want to wind up the tail!” but luckily a man in a hairnet blows a whistle and we have to pay attention and form a group.
+Tiffany Me-Me pushes forwards and says, “Me, me, me, I want to wind up the tail!” but luckily a man in a hairnet blows a whistle and we have to pay attention and form a group.

 I’ve never seen a man in a hairnet before but Abhi says it is probably, definitely to stop his hair from falling in the chocolate.
-It’s hard to take the man seriously, especially when he says his name is Brian Willy Wonka Wilson.
+It is hard to take the man seriously, especially when he says his name is Brian Willy Wonka Wilson.
 He’s in a white coat and says, “Welcome to Cocoanuts!
 Does anyone here like chocolate?”

-A hundred arms wave in the air and Brian says, “Then follow me!”
+A hundred arms wave in the air and Brian says, “Then follow me.”

-And we can barely wait, and we push our way into the factory that is packed with machines that make Cocoanuts chocolate!
+We can barely wait, and we push our way into the factory that is packed with machines that make Cocoanuts chocolate!
 It smells delicious and Brian explains it’s where milk and sugar get mixed with cocoa and numerous top secret ingredients.